 - updates the risk factors we use to judge the depth of regulatory assurance required

-- sets out the ‘red flags’ that if identified at strategic case stage will require trusts to do further work and/or to provide mitigations
+- sets out the ‘red flags’ that, if identified at strategic case stage, will require trusts to do further work and/or provide mitigations.

 Our guidance also: